 - What meal period are we pricing it for? (breakfast, lunch, dinner)

 - What accompaniments are served with it?

 - What is the perish ability of the product and its cost? (live lobster, fresh seafood)

 - What is the status of your truck in the market?
 Is it one of the top food trucks in the market?

 Many of these questions are subjective rather than objective but just the same, they will affect the price you can charge on your menu.
-Customers will show up with “reference” prices that they expect to pay for certain items and will not think twice about paying $1.50 for a glass of iced tea that has a cost of about a nickel, and complain if they feel that the price you are charging for a hamburger is perceived as too high.
+Customers will show up with reference prices that they expect to pay for certain items and will not think twice about paying $1.50 for an iced tea that has a cost of about a nickel, and complain if they feel that the price you are charging for a hamburger is perceived as too high.